SoerenMoeller/automaton-maker/README.md

 ## For the future
 - Labels on nodes
 - Multiple lines on edge labels
-- Snapping of text in grid mode
 - Multi select elements

 ## Bugs
 - Arrow offset
-- LaTeX converter doesn't parse the text yet

-## Hot features to come
-- Convert the automaton into LaTeX-Code
-- Convert the automaton into img-File

 ## Usage
 - Click: Select an element